SingularityIndonesia/Compose-Anti-Pattern/README.md

 # Topic
 ## 1. A Lambda that Captures State will trigger Recomposition.
 Sometimes recomposition happens to the whole page and nobody have any idea why.
 It probably because of a lambda that capture states.
+It might seems small but it's extreamly hard to find most of the time.
 see: [LamdaCaptureState.kt](composeApp/src/desktopMain/kotlin/topic/LamdaCaptureState.kt)

 ## 2. I can't go back